damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 ![WebEx Room](/images/support/web-ex-room.png)

-WebEx is usually the best choice, since it allows you to see the customer's desktop and to control it on request.
+WebEx allows you to see the customer's desktop and to control it on request.
 It also gives the customer the possibility to join via phone and us the possibility to use our computer audio connection.